autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 <br>

-#### getting derivatives data for a derivative currency
+#### Getting data for a derivative currency

 <br>

-> ***Crypto derivatives** are financial contracts that derive their values from underlying assets.
+> 💡 ***Crypto derivatives** are financial contracts that derive their values from underlying assets.
 A **perpetual contract** is a contract that can be held in perpetuity, *i.e.,* indefinitely until the trader closes their position.*

 <br>

-Run API calls to bybit to query the market price k-line for all assets, in a given `TIMEFRAME` and `KLINE-LIMIT`.
+Run API calls to bybit to query the market data for all assets, in a given `TIMEFRAME` and `KLINE-LIMIT`.

 ```
 cointbot -c usdt